-APPENDIX E Evaluating the effectiveness of the audit committee
+Evaluating the effectiveness of the audit committee

+Assessment key

-Assessment key 5 Clear evidence is available from a number of sources that the committee is actively supporting improvements across all aspects of this area.
-The improvements made are clearly identifiable.
-4 Clear evidence from some sources that the committee is actively and effectively supporting improvement across some aspects of this area.
-3 The committee has had mixed experience in supporting improvement in this area.
-There is some evidence that demonstrates their impact but there are also significant gaps.
-2 There is some evidence that the committee has supported improvements, but the impact of this support is limited.
-1 No evidence can be found that the audit committee has supported improvements in this area.
+- Clear evidence is available from a number of sources that the committee is actively supporting improvements across all aspects of this area.
+The improvements made are clearly identifiable. - 4 Clear evidence from some sources that the committee is actively and effectively supporting improvement across some aspects of this area. - 3 The committee has had mixed experience in supporting improvement in this area.
+There is some evidence that demonstrates their impact but there are also significant gaps. - 2 There is some evidence that the committee has supported improvements, but the impact of this support is limited. - No evidence can be found that the audit committee has supported improvements in this area.
+1

-Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above Promoting the principles of good governance and their application to decision making Supporting the development of a local code of governance Providing robust review of the AGS and the assurances underpinning it Working with key members/PCC and chief constable to improve their understanding of the AGS and their contribution to it Supporting reviews/audits of governance arrangements Participating in self- assessments of governance arrangements Working with partner audit committees to review governance arrangements in partnerships
+Areas where the audit committee can add value by supporting improvement

+Examples of how the audit committee can add value and provide evidence of effectiveness of strength and

+Self-evaluation, examples, areas weakness

+Overall assessment: See key above

+Promoting the principles of good governance and their application to decision making

+- Supporting the development of a local code of governance - Providing robust review of the AGS and the assurances underpinning it - Working with key members/PCC and chief constable to improve their understanding of the AGS and their contribution to it - Supporting reviews/audits of governance arrangements - Participating in selfassessments of governance arrangements - Working with partner audit committees to review governance arrangements in partnerships